Home » Practice Areas » Birth Injury Lawyer in New York » Forceps Injury Birth Injury Lawyers in New York

 Six recurring failure patterns establish liability in forceps malpractice cases:

 Failure 1 — Forceps applied without meeting ACOG PB 219 prerequisites.
-When the operative delivery note shows forceps was applied without full cervical dilation, without confirmed membrane rupture, without engaged fetal head, or without precise knowledge of fetal head position and injury results the case for malpractice is generally strong.
-Each missing prerequisite is documented in the chart.
+When the operative delivery note shows forceps was applied without meeting all standards, and injury results, the case for malpractice is generally strong.

 Failure 2 — Sequential vacuum-then-forceps use.
-Per ACOG Practice Bulletin No. 219, sequential use of vacuum followed by forceps (or vice versa) is associated with substantially elevated rates of neonatal complications and should not routinely be performed.
-When the chart documents both vacuum AND forceps in the same delivery and the result is a neonatal injury, this combined-instrumentation pattern is one of the strongest forceps-malpractice fact patterns.
+Per ACOG, sequential use of vacuum followed by forceps is associated with substantially elevated rates of neonatal complications and should not routinely be performed.
+This is one of the strongest forceps-malpractice fact patterns.

-Failure 3 — Excessive force or excessive number of pulls.
+Failure 3: Excessive force or excessive number of pulls.
 ACOG PB 219 advises that forceps should not be continued indefinitely if delivery is not progressing.
-When the chart documents prolonged forceps application time or numerous unsuccessful traction attempts, the failure to abandon and convert to cesarean can support malpractice liability.
+The failure to abandon and convert to cesarean can support malpractice liability.

-Failure 4 — Forceps in inappropriate fetal position.
-Forceps requires precise knowledge of fetal head position.
-Forceps applied with incorrect identification of position, or attempted in face presentation, brow presentation, or unreduced compound presentation — when injury results — is a recognized basis for malpractice.
+Failure 4: Forceps in inappropriate fetal position.
+Forceps applied with incorrect identification of position, or attempted in face presentation, brow presentation, or unreduced compound presentation, is a recognized basis for malpractice.

 Failure 5 — Forceps in clinically inappropriate context.
-Forceps in the setting of suspected cephalopelvic disproportion, in fetuses with macrosomia (≥4,000 g), in known coagulopathy, or before 34 weeks gestation (where the preterm skull is more vulnerable) requires especially careful evaluation.
-Failure to recognize relative contraindications — when injury results — can support malpractice.
+Forceps in the setting of suspected cephalopelvic disproportion, in fetuses with macrosomia, or before 34 weeks gestation requires especially careful evaluation.
+Failure to recognize relative contraindications can support malpractice.

 Failure 6 — Inadequate operator skill or supervision.
-Forceps delivery requires specific training and ongoing skill maintenance.
-Forceps performed by inadequately trained or unsupervised providers — when injury results — can support institutional liability against the hospital and supervisory liability against attending physicians.
+Forceps performed by inadequately trained or unsupervised providers can support institutional liability against the hospital.
+These cases often overlap with broader delivery room error claims.

 What Compensation Can You Recover for a Forceps Birth Injury in New York?

 New York places no statutory cap on damages in medical malpractice or birth injury cases.
-The pending NY S1608 (2025-2026) Borrello-sponsored bill proposing a $250,000 cap on noneconomic damages remains pending before the Senate Judiciary Committee and has not been enacted.
-Recoverable damages depend on the resulting injury most facial lacerations and minor facial nerve palsy resolve within weeks and produce no recoverable damages, but cases involving permanent neurologic injury, vision loss, or severe maternal perineal trauma can produce substantial recoveries.
+Recoverable damages depend on the resulting injury.
+Most facial lacerations resolve within weeks, but cases involving permanent neurologic injury or vision loss can produce substantial recoveries.

 Past and future medical expenses for any surgical management of skull fractures, nerve repair surgery, ophthalmology care for ocular trauma, or related care.